HaoxiangLin/lua_red_black_trees/README.md

 (And, help students who are struggling through the "binary search tree" section of computer science algorithms classes!)

+The code was developed and tested using lua 5.1.

 A couple of innovations have been added to aid in understandability: